 - Belt and Harness Adjustments – Everything can be adjusted.
 I bought the large bag which initially I thought might be a little too big.
 However by adjusting the straps from the lift loaders, shoulder straps, hip belt and back panel adjustment I was able to get a custom fit for my body.

 - Water Bottle Holders – What a great idea.
 The first bag I’ve seen where you can load your water bottle either from the side or traditionally from the top down.
-The side pocket means you can drink water from your bottle, without taking your pack off and slide it back in on an angle.
+The side pocket means you can drink water from your bottle, without taking your pack off and sliding it back in on an angle.
 Easy to reach.

 Things I hate about Osprey Atmos AG 65